The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Stage 6: Caring for an Aging Mother - Role Reversal

-This final stage often involves a role reversal, with the daughter taking on more caregiving responsibilities.
+This final stage of your relationship often involves a role reversal, with the daughter taking on more caregiving responsibilities.
 It can be a challenging time, especially if you're also caring for your own children – the so-called "sandwich generation."

 For daughters with mother wounds: